This article has links to products and services we recommend, which we may make a commission from.

 15. Mekitsa – Bulgarian Donuts

 These delicious donuts are Bulgaria’s famous traditional breakfast treat.

+You can also find some variations topped with sirene cheese.
 These donuts are surprisingly light, soft, and not overly sweet.
 They go well with coffee.

 The best place to try them is at Mekitsa & Coffee in Sofia.
 This small bakery specializes in reviving this old breakfast tradition.

 They serve the original Mekitsa as well as new versions with chocolate, honey, walnuts, and more.